Lent

 The focus of this session is on the 7 Deadly Sins, a good way to prepare for the Sacrament of Penance and Reconciliation during Lent.
 Identify each of the 7 Deadly Sins and their brief definitions (see chart below).
 Download or otherwise acquire versions of each of the following songs and play about 60 seconds of each song, one at a time, inviting the young people to guess which of the 7 Deadly Sins the […]

-The Gospel for the Fourth Sunday of Advent provides us with a key for how to enter into Christmas.
+The Gospel for the Fourth Sunday of Advent (Cycle C) provides us with a key for how to enter into Christmas.
 We hear of Mary visiting her cousin Elizabeth.
-Mary enters and Elizabeth is filled with joy.
+When Mary enters, Elizabeth is filled with joy.
 Why?
 Because Mary is carrying Jesus within her.
 She is bringing Good News into Elizabeth’s home.
 She is bringing the nearness of God to Elizabeth.
 Mary knows how to light up a room!
-As we gather with family and friends […]
+As we gather with family […]

 A Very Prayerful Monday